PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

     - RTC,
     - Event monitor, and
     - CAN,

+    * I am not sure, exactly, what is needed for SPIFI support.
+There are not SPI registers listed in the user manual.

     For the missing drivers some of these can be leveraged from other MCUs that appear to support the same peripheral IP.